moonfly-app/docs/faq.md

 #### Who is behind the platform?

-We are a small team based in the European Union; our company is headquartered in Tallinn, Estonia.
+We are a dynamic team based the European Union, our company is headquartered in Tallinn, Estonia.
+We are fully owner operated, financially stable, debt free and in it for the long run.

-We are a bootstrapped, fully owner-operated start-up, not backed by venture capital nor investors.

 We believe the money in social media belongs to content creators, not billionaires with abusive platforms.
 Moonfly is a place where content creators can reap the benefits of their work and where other users can support them.